artemvmin/traktor_s5_mod/README.md

 # Traktor S5 Mod

 Compatible with Traktor versions:
-- 2.11.0 23
+- 2.11.0
-- 3.2.0 60
+- 3.2.19

-## Sik new features:
+## Modifications:

-### Display:
+**Display:**

-- Deck waveform contains six colors to distinguish highs, mids, and lows
+- Spectrum colors to distinguish highs, mids, and lows
-- Deck header shows actual, color-coded key (respecting key changes), as well as tempo bend
+- Deck header shows
+  - color-coded Camelot key (when key is LOCKED)
+  - approximate Camelot key (when key is UNLOCKED)
 - Browser SortBy reduced to three variables: artist, bpm, and key
 - Removed overlay hide delays

-### Controller:
+**Controller:**

-- Left deck knob skips through song (by the loop size) when in deck view
+- Use left deck knob to skip through song (by loop size)
-- Touchpad scratches by default; tempo bend with shift when song is playing
+- Default course adjustment for:
-- Global and deck tempo knobs default to coarse adjustment
+  - global and deck tempo knobs
-- Beatmatch edit offset knob defaults to coarse adjustment
+  - beatmatch edit offset knob
+- Touchpad scratches by default
+  - hold SHIFT to nudge
-- Hold back in deck view to reset key
+- Hold back (<) in deck view to reset key
+- SHIFT + FLUX for flux reverse

-## Windows Installation:
+## Installation:

+**Windows:**

 1. Download or clone the repository.
 2. Depending on your Traktor Pro version, copy the corresponding qml folder to:
    `C:\Program Files\Native Instruments\Traktor 2\Resources64`